Calle 13 (band): Musical style

 Although most people have labeled Calle 13's music as reggaeton, the band has tried to distance itself from the style.
 Indeed, Residente once admitted the group played reggaeton in their first album as way of gaining some initial popularity more easily, while assuring that the group has nothing against the genre.
 Visitante, being a professional musician, tries to fuse diverse styles in the group's songs.
 Early cuts featured elements from jazz, bossa nova and salsa, while recent songs feature cumbia, tango, electronica and others.
 In their recent tours around Latin America they have added different musical elements according to the place the band is playing in, yet many of their songs carry the traditional reggaeton "Dem Bow" beat such as in their hit "Tango del Pecado" and the remix to "Suave".

 Singer Residente is reluctant to label their music in a specific genre, instead calling it plain urban style.
-In an interview with Rueben Blades, Rene mentioned that he is wary of making generic hip hop and traditional reggaeton.
+In an interview with Ruben Blades, Rene mentioned that he is wary of making generic hip hop and traditional reggaeton.
 He added that even though he welcomes the "urbanity" of Hip Hop, he does not consider it to be an authentic Latin American musical expression.
 On the other hand, he believes that reggaeton has become generic and watered down with pop aesthetics.
 Calle 13 has maintained a healthy distance from the orthodoxy of reggaeton and both he and his brother justify it by saying that only three songs out of fifteen songs in their eponymous debut album, as well as four out of fifteen songs in their album Residente o Visitante, feature reggaetón beats.
 Residente said of the group's musical style "I love to mix things up, like on our song 'La Jirafa’.
 We have drumming from Brazil combined with the theme music from the film Amélie.
 It's a pretty song, a love song for a woman, but it's about Puerto Rico too.
 I think this why people like our music, because – sexually speaking or politically speaking – it's just very genuine."

 Residente performing in Veracruz, Mexico on August 29, 2009.